benhuds/benhuds.github.io/posts/2018-05-28-redis-bloom.md

     self.k = k
 ```

-where $connection$ is the connection to your Redis server, $name$ is the Redis
+where $connection$ is the connection to the Redis server, $name$ is the Redis
-key for your Bloom filter, and $m$ and $k$ are the size of the Bloom filter and
+key for the Bloom filter, and $m$ and $k$ are the size of the Bloom filter and
 number of hash functions respectively, as described in 1.1.

-In Redis, we can use strings to represent our bit arrays, and treat them as such
-using the `SETBIT` and `GETBIT` commands.
+We can use Redis' `SETBIT` and `GETBIT` commands to manipulate bit arrays.
 Remember: speed matters.
 Redis'
 [pipelining](https://redis.io/topics/pipelining) feature allows you to ship
 multiple commands to the server in the same round to avoid multiple round trips.
 You'll want to use this when implementing a Bloom filter, since Bloom filters
-require multiple `SETBIT` operations in each 'insert' query (and multiple
+require multiple `SETBIT` operations in each insert (and multiple `GETBIT`
-`GETBIT` operations in each membership query).
+operations in each membership query).

-Here's the `insert` function to (you guessed it) insert an element (`key`)into a
+Here's the function to `insert` an element (`key`) into a Bloom filter:
-Bloom filter:

 ``` python
 def insert(self, key):